icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [How To Build a PDF Viewer With Blazor](https://www.pdftron.com/blog/webviewer/add-webviewer-to-blazor/) - August 23, 2019 - How To Build a PDF Viewer With Blazor.
 [Source code](https://github.com/PDFTron/webviewer-blazor-sample).
 * [Containerising Blazor Applications With Docker (Part 1)](https://chrissainty.com/containerising-blazor-applications-with-docker-containerising-a-blazor-server-app/) - August 21, 2019 - Containerising Blazor Applications With Docker (Part 1).
 [Source code](https://github.com/chrissainty/BlazorServerWithDocker).
 * [ASP.NET Core Blazor — JavaScript Interop](https://medium.com/@maddydeep28/asp-net-core-blazor-javascript-interop-a85086e721b7) - August 21, 2019 - Blazor is here, Will JavaScript be dead?
 I would say that the answer is NO at-least for now.
+* [Pros and cons of Blazor for web development](https://scientificprogrammer.net/2019/08/18/pros-and-cons-of-blazor-for-web-development/) - August 18, 2019 - Pros and cons of Blazor for web development .
 * [ASP.NET Core and Blazor updates in .NET Core 3.0 Preview 8](https://devblogs.microsoft.com/aspnet/asp-net-core-and-blazor-updates-in-net-core-3-0-preview-8/) - August 13, 2019 - ASP.NET Core and Blazor updates in .NET Core 3.0 Preview 8.
 * [Investigating Drag and Drop with Blazor](https://chrissainty.com/investigating-drag-and-drop-with-blazor/) - August 13, 2019 - Investigating Drag and Drop with Blazor.
 [Source code](https://github.com/chrissainty/SimpleDragAndDropWithBlazor).
 * [How does Blazor works ?
 Part 2 : building](https://remibou.github.io/Blazor-how-it-works-part-2) - August 10, 2019 - This blog post is the 2nd part of a series about how Blazor (client side) works, from the build process to the update of the UI.
 The first part started with a "simple" command "dotnet run" and ended with generated classes representing the razor files.
 This post is about the rest of the building process and the part of it that handle integration with monowasm.